-Dr. Kate Dossett
+Professor Kate Dossett

 I joined the University of Leeds in 2003.
 My research and teaching focuses on race and gender in the nineteenth and twentieth century United States.

-Radical Black Theatre in the New Deal
+Radical Black Theatre

 This British Academy funded project explores how and why black theatre became such an important forum for black political debate in the 1930s.
-It examines black theatre manuscripts as they were written, debated and performed by black theatre troupes in the 1930 and includes both black authored manuscripts written for and performed by Negro Units of the Federal Theatre such as Theodore Ward’s Big White Fog, as well as white-authored race dramas such as Haiti which were remodelled and produced by black troupes and communities.
-This research informed the National Theatre's workshop on African American Playwriting in the 20th century and is the subject of a book entitled Radical Black Theatre in the New Deal under contract with University of North Carolina Press.
+It examines black theatre manuscripts as they were written, debated and performed by black theatre troupes in the 1930 and includes both black authored manuscripts written for and performed by the “Negro Units” of the Federal Theatre such as Theodore Ward’s Big White Fog, as well as white-authored race dramas such as Haiti which were remodelled and produced by black troupes and communities.
+This research informed the National Theatre's workshop on African American Playwriting in the 20th century and is the subject of my new book entitled Radical Black Theatre in the New Deal which was published in February 2020.

 Feminist Archives, Feminist Futures (FAFF)